Torchin7789/RT004/README.md

   only "dots" `3.14`.
 Remember to force this on English operating systems, (use `CultureInfo.InvariantCulture`), your code has to work on Czech/Slovak OS as well...
-* Update your repository clone ("pull from remote") often, I'll update the original from time to time (small fixes in support files...)
+* Update your repository clone from upstream (`git pull upstream main`) often, I'll update the original from time to time (small fixes in support files...)